macs3-project/MACS/docs/INSTALL.md

 may remove this submodule and add simde in *dependencies* of MACS3 later.

-### GCC and Python-dev
+### GCC, Python-dev, meson ...

 GCC is required to compile `.c` codes in MACS v3 package, and python header files are needed.
 If you are using Mac OSX, we recommend you install Xcode; if you are using Linux, you need to make sure `python-dev` package is installed -- the actual package name depends on the Linux OS distribution, you are using.
+Also, since the most recent Numpy/Scipy use [meson](https://mesonbuild.com/) to build the libraries, make sure they have been installed.

 ## Prepare a virtual Python environment